vegaprotocol/specs/protocol/0087-EVMD-eth-rpc-and-evm-data-source.md

 ## Summary

-This specification adds a new way of sourcing data from any chain or Ethereum L2 that supports Ethereum RPC calls and runs an EVM.
+This specification adds a new way of sourcing data from any chain or Ethereum Layer 2 blockchain (L2) that supports Ethereum RPC calls and runs an EVM.

+> [!TIP]
+> A Layer 2 blockchain refers to network protocols that are layered on top of a Layer 1 solution.
+Layer 2 protocols use the Layer 1 blockchain for network and security infrastructure.

 The data is to be ingested as an Ethereum [data source](./0045-DSRC-data_sourcing.md) but pointing at a different RPC endpoint.
 Hence this is in addition to and building upon [Ethereum data source](./0082-ETHD-ethereum-data-source.md).